aospapp/aosp/external/python/cpython3/Doc/library/importlib.rst

     .. method:: is_package(fullname)

-        An abstract method to return a true value if the module is a package, a false value otherwise. :exc:`ImportError` is raised if the :term:`loader` cannot find the module.
+        An optional method to return a true value if the module is a package, a false value otherwise. :exc:`ImportError` is raised if the :term:`loader` cannot find the module.